 In addition, you should carry naloxone and know your tolerance.
 While “testing” drugs in small amounts can help lower your risk of experiencing an overdose, remember, it does not take a lot of fentanyl to overdose.
-In some cases, a small amount is all that’s need to cause life-threatening effects.
+In some cases, a small amount is all that’s needed to cause life-threatening effects.

 If you suspect an overdose, shout their name, call your local emergency department, give them naloxone (one spray into their nostril or inject one vial into their arm or leg).
 While you wait for emergency responders, perform chest compressions, and stay with them!

-Once a fentanyl dependence develops, this will result in a significant warning sign in relation to addiction — withdrawal symptoms.
-If you need to use in order to address withdrawal symptoms, this will create a vicious cycle of abuse.
+Once fentanyl dependence develops, this will result in a significant warning sign in relation to addiction — withdrawal symptoms.
+If you need to use it in order to address withdrawal symptoms, this will create a vicious cycle of abuse.
 If you are mentally and physically dependent on fentanyl, you will likely experience the following:

 In addition, you or a loved one may experience significant negative effects due to the cycle of addiction including:

 While it’s important to seek treatment for any addiction, opioid addictions significantly increase your risk of an overdose.
 Remember, even a small amount of fentanyl can lead to an overdose.
 That is why it’s highly recommended that you obtain a naloxone kit, as this medication could save your life.
-Find out more about naloxone or Narcan here.
+Find out more about naloxone or narcan addiction here.

 When you first arrive at treatment, your road to recovery will begin with a personalized assessment.
 This is something that’s very important to us at Transformations, as we understand that each client’s journey is unique.
 Following your assessment, you’ll be provided with a tailored treatment plan.
 However, before any treatment effectors can begin, you will need to detox.
-When you detox in our professional medical facility, you will remain safe and comfortable.
+When you undergo medical detox in our professional medical facility, you will remain safe and comfortable.